TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 ### Preparation

-* Download the latest arpm and configure the PATH.
+* Download the latest tman and configure the PATH.
 You can check if it is configured correctly with the following command:

     ```
-    $ arpm -h
+    $ tman -h
     ```

-    If the configuration is successful, it will display the help information for arpm as follows:
+    If the configuration is successful, it will display the help information for tman as follows:

     ```
+    TEN manager

-    Usage: arpm [OPTIONS] <COMMAND>
+    Usage: tman [OPTIONS] <COMMAND>

     Commands:
       install     Install a package.
 For more detailed usage, run 'install -h'
+      uninstall   Uninstall a package.
+For more detailed usage, run 'uninstall -h'
+      package     Create a package file.
+For more detailed usage, run 'package -h'
       publish     Publish a package.
 For more detailed usage, run 'publish -h'
       dev-server  Install a package.
 For more detailed usage, run 'dev-server -h'
       help        Print this message or the help of the given subcommand(s)

     Options:
-        --config-file <CONFIG_FILE>  The location of config.json
+      -c, --config-file <CONFIG_FILE>  The location of config.json
+          --user-token <USER_TOKEN>    The user token
+          --verbose                    Enable verbose output
       -h, --help                       Print help
       -V, --version                    Print version
     ```

-* Download the latest standalone\_gn and configure the PATH.
+* Download the latest ten\_gn and configure the PATH.
 For example:

     Note

-    standalone\_gn is the C++ build system for the TEN platform.
-To facilitate developers, TEN provides a standalone\_gn toolchain for building C++ extension projects.
+    ten\_gn is the C++ build system for the TEN platform.
+To facilitate developers, TEN provides a ten\_gn toolchain for building C++ extension projects.

     ```
-    $ export PATH=/path/to/standalone_gn:$PATH
+    $ export PATH=/path/to/ten_gn:$PATH
     ```

     You can check if the configuration is successful with the following command:

     ```
-    $ ag -h
+    $ tgn -h
     ```

-    If the configuration is successful, it will display the help information for standalone\_gn as follows:

-    ```
-    usage: ag [-h] [-v] [--verbose | --no-verbose] [--out_file OUT_FILE] [--out_dir OUT_DIR] command target_OS target_CPU build_type
+    usage: tgn [-h] [-v] [--verbose] [--out-dir OUT_DIR] command target-OS target-CPU build-type

     An easy-to-use Google gn wrapper

     positional arguments:
       command            possible commands are:
                         gen         build        rebuild            refs    clean
                         graph       uninstall    explain_build      desc    check
                         show_deps   show_input   show_input_output  path    args
-      target_OS             possible OS values are:
+      target-OS          possible OS values are:
-                            win   mac   ios   android   linux
+                        win   mac   linux
-      target_CPU            possible values are:
+      target-CPU         possible values are:
-                            x64   x64   arm   arm64
+                        x86   x64   arm   arm64
-      build_type            possible values are:
+      build-type         possible values are:
                         debug   release

     options:
-      -h, --help            show this help message and exit
-      -v, --version         show program's version number and exit
+      -h, --help         show this help message and exit -v, --version      show program's version number and exit --verbose          dump verbose outputs
-      --verbose, --no-verbose
-                            dump verbose outputs
-      --out_file OUT_FILE   dump command output to a file
-      --out_dir OUT_DIR     build output dir, default is 'out/'
+      --out-dir OUT_DIR  build output dir, default is 'out/'

+    I recommend you to put /usr/local/ten_gn/.gnfiles into your PATH so that you can run tgn anywhere.
     ```

     Note